ledbutter/ProjectEulerPython/README.md

 ProjectEulerPython
 ==================

-Python implementation of Project Euler problems
+Python implementation of Project Euler problems using Python 3.x.